-The specific activity (SA) of AnFaeA on 4NTC-linker-Fe 12 was determined to be 3 IU/mg of protein, a value comparable to that measured on destarched wheat bran (3 IU/mg) [39] containing 5-O-feruloylated α -L-arabinofuranosyl moieties, but lower than that (40 IU/mg, unpublished data) measured using more labile 4NTC-Fe.
+The specific activity (SA) of AnFaeA on 4NTC-linker-Fe 12 was determined to be 3 IU/mg of protein (with IU corresponding to international unit of Fae hydrolytic activity), a value comparable to that measured on destarched wheat bran (3 IU/mg) [44]

+containing 5-O-feruloylated α-L-arabinofuranosyl moieties, but lower than that (40 IU/mg, unpublished data) measured using more labile 4NTC-Fe.
 Therefore, although 4NTC-Fe is a practical synthetic probe for both high-throughput screening and preliminary characterisation of Fae activity [13], 4NTC-linker-Fe 12 is almost certainly a better analogue of ferulate linkages found in plant-based structures.